carmelomammana/carmelomammana.github.io/about/index.md

 ---
 layout: page
 title: About me
-tags: [about, Jekyll, theme, moon]
+tags: [about, school, skill]
 date: 2019-05-25
 comments: false
 ---

 <left>My name is Carmelo Mammana, i live in Florence, Italy.
 I'm born in October 1996.
-I graduated as a Computer Science at ISIS Gobetti - Volta and now i'm specialized as a C# Game Developer.</left>
+I graduated as a Computer Science and now i'm specialized as a C# Game Developer.</left>

+##SCHOOLS
+<left> I studied from 2009 to 2016 at ISIS Gobetti - Volta and i graduated with 70/100. </left>

+<left> From 2016 to 2019 i studied at TheSign - Comics & Arts Academy Firenze / Event Horizon School </left>